 Sometimes classes begin and/or end with the chanting of “Om.”
 Chanting “Om” is one way to welcome and give thanks to all that is, that ever was, and all that will ever be while also connecting a classroom of people to one resonant sound.
 It’s a deep and connecting bow to the beauty and pain, the highs and lows, death and life.
 But it’s not for everyone.
 If you wish to participate in the chanting of “Om,” please do.
 If you do not, then feel free to refrain.

 Yoga helps us deviate from habituated mind patterns that tell us we need to look, act, or be a certain way in order to be enough in the world.
-Yoga habituates practitioners to increased awareness of the interconnection and union of what we usually separate — the body and the mind.
+It also provides tools for mindfulness and more intentional living.
+Yoga habituates practitioners to increased awareness of the interconnection and union of what we usually separate — the body and the mind, self and other, humanity and nature.
 Simply put, yoga is not about how you look.
 It is about how you feel and how you respond to our increasingly complex, difficult, and wondrous world.
 If you are lucky enough to practice Yoga, you are already on your way; your incredible body has brought you here.

-The yoga practiced at Sundew Studio is free of dogma and doctrine, though reverence exists for the ancient texts and any teachings that guide us toward compassion both for ourselves and our world.
+The yoga practiced at Sundew Studio is free of dogma and doctrine, though reverence exists for the ancient texts, new scientific literature, and any teachings that guide us toward compassion both for ourselves and our world.
 The meditational techniques and movements are both science and art — worthy of your own discovery and exploration.
-That said, some consider the studio a kind of ashram, a sacred place for self-study.
+That said, some consider the studio a kind of ashram, a sacred place for self-study and community.
 Please honor that possibility.

 At times, a yoga teacher may ask if you would welcome a hands-on assist.
 This is one means to deepen your experience of a pose or bring awareness to a pattern within the body.
-You can consent or communicate that you wish to not be touched.
+Sometimes hands-on assists are more like Thai massage - loving touch meant to relax the body into full rest.
+Because whether or not we wish to be touched can change from day to day, the teacher will always ask for your consent before touching you.

 Please view the individual class descriptions by following the links through our online schedule.
 But typically, you can expect an opening meditation, dharma talk, chant, or pranayama (breath work), physical warm-ups, movement through asanas (yoga poses), rest including savasana (corpse pose) or restorative (supported resting poses), and a closing meditation, chant, or pranayama.

 There are countless ways to learn more about a particular aspect of yoga or yoga philosophy.
-Send an email to email@example.com or ask your teacher.
+Send an email to email@example.com, ask your teacher, or consult the omnipresent oracle, Google.